battle-tactics-strategies

 The first knightly orders arose in the wake of the First Crusade (1096–1099), a period when Western Christendom established a precarious foothold in the Holy Land.
 Pilgrims traveling to Jerusalem faced constant threats from bandits and shifting local powers.
 In response, a small group of knights, led by Hugues de Payens, formed a brotherhood around 1119 to protect these pilgrims.
 This group became the Poor Fellow-Soldiers of Christ and the Temple of Solomon—the Knights Templar.
 The concept rapidly gained legitimacy when the Church, through the Council of Troyes in 1129, recognized such orders as a new kind of religious vocation: the warrior monk.

 Knightly orders were distinct from secular feudal hosts.
 Their membership swore oaths of poverty, chastity, and obedience, creating a disciplined corps free from the petty dynastic squabbles that often plagued medieval armies.
-They were at once monastic communities and professional fighting forces, operating under a centralized command structure that was rare for the time.
+They were at once monastic communities and professional fighting forces, operating under a centralized command structure rare for the time.
 Their primary purpose was to defend Christendom—initially in the Holy Land, later in Iberia and the Baltic—but their methods for achieving this goal would revolutionize military practice.

 Notable Knightly Orders and Their Character